Francis J. Durocher

 I was lucky enough to grow up in a small town in the northern part of Canada.
 As a child, I loved swimming, fishing in the lake and playing in the woods.
 Being so close to nature made me realise that we are all part of a large ecosystem, that we are deeply connected with nature and how important it is to take care of it.

 One lesson I learnt early in life, when my father was diagnosed with MS, is that health is extremely precious and shouldn’t be taken for granted.
-My dad’s journey made me realise just how limited modern medicine treating chronic illness.
+My dad’s journey made me realise just how limited modern medicine treating chronic illnesses.
 All it appears to do is control the symptoms with medication which often have unfortunate side effects.

 I had the desire to help people improving their health but a question stayed with me.
 Wouldn’t it be better, instead of focussing on the symptoms, to address the root cause of the disease?
 I began to search for a different approach to health, something that reflected my values, then I discovered chiropractic.
 Since then, chiropractic has become part of my lifestyle and, just like having a healthy diet, exercising and meditating daily, my weekly chiropractic adjustments help me to function at my optimal level.

 After graduating from the Universite du Québec à Trois-Rivières in 2003, I practiced in various practices in Canada and France.
 After completing my post-graduate studies in Functional Neurology with the Carrick Institute, I moved to the Netherlands and, since 2007, I am happy and proud to call Amsterdam home.